-Friendship Bracelet Club (Advisor: Mr. Bucher-S140) - a creative, relaxing, and stress-relieving activity that provides an opportunity to connect with others in the process.
+Friendship Bracelet Club (AdvisorTBD) - a creative, relaxing, and stress-relieving activity that provides an opportunity to connect with others in the process.
 Members learn a variety of techniques for making friendship bracelets, with a new style being introduced and taught every month or so.
-Meets twice a month before school (7:15 a.m.) in S140.
 Any student is welcome - you might even make a new friend! \$2.00 club dues to cover the cost of supplies.